tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher.md

 ### Filter intermediate result

-In the exmaple below, the `WITH a` passes the filtered `Account` (names starting with "J") to the next part of the query.
+In the example below, the `WITH a` passes the filtered `Account` (names starting with "J") to the next part of the query.
 The `RETURN a.name` outputs the names.

 Copy [c9.cypher](./cypher/c9.cypher) to your container.